 Stamp Duty & Registration

-- Stamp duty for residential property is Rs.
-7600/- plus 5% of the residential value in Mumbai above Rs.
-5, 00,000/- plus and 6% for Thane and Kalyan for the time being in force.
+• Stamp duty for residential and commercial properties is 6% of the property value in the Palghar district for the time being in force.